Open-Scholarship-Strategy/site/index.md

 * Continue to ensure that research assessment policies are evidence-informed, rigorous, and adhered to at all levels.

+* Develop an equivalent to the [CASRAI CRediT](http://docs.casrai.org/CRediT) (Contributor Rules Taxonomy) guidelines to help identify the contributions of authors of non-paper products (data, software, etc.) as clearly as possible.

 **National (or higher) Level**

 * Start implementing semantic technology across all scholarship outputs, including for the purposes of enabling unrestricted text and data mining.

 * Formulation of recommended career metrics that incentivize Open Data publication, Open Materials, Open Source software release, and research support.